 To make your performance better and, productive in-house teams should start considering their outsourcing teams as their working partner.
 When you start thinking about your outsourcing team and treat them as your partner, the team will work harder for you.
 Also, it contributes more effort to achieve a common goal.
 In-house teams should ask them their work style, schedule, work strategy, and so on.

 The teams should understand each other's respective responsibilities and work patterns to collaborate better.
 The in-house team should consider them as their long-term business partner to build a healthy relationship.
 You should also acknowledge the hard work they put in to accomplish your project.
 Spend your quality time to know the team members better and build a rapport with them.

 It will help solidify your relationship with the team and build a healthy working business environment.

-I believe your in-house development team must have understood how they should work with outsourcing teams.
+I believe your in-house software development team must have understood how they should work with outsourcing teams.
 They prove to be beneficial for your business.
 When you work with your outsourcing team in the right way, your outsourced business is bound to succeed.

 As both teams will work together, your outsourced team will be able to understand your project-specific language that will make a huge difference.
 They should start making organizational strategies from the very start.
 Connecting with an outsourcing team can become a catalyst for bringing positive changes to your enterprise.